i-awan/eks_cluster/README.md

 ```

 ** 2. Add RBAC Permissions to EKS for Namespace-Scoped View
-You'll need to create a Kubernetes Role and RoleBinding to allow view-only access to ops namespace.
+Need to create a Kubernetes Role and RoleBinding to allow view-only access to ops namespace.
 Example YAML:

 ```yaml
 # ops-viewer-role.yaml